gummikana/NoMoreMoney/rules.md

 If 2 or more players bid the exact same amount, they empty the coins in their hands into the Printing Press and bid a second time.
 In the case of a tie this is repeated a maximum of 3 times.
 If there is no clear winner, then neither of the players get any of Investment cards.

 If a player brings forth an empty hand, they get $5 from the printing press.
-This can only be done once per round.
+This can only be done once per round per player.

 5. Cash In of Investment Cards
 ------------------------------

 Starting with the player to the left of the banker and going clockwise around the table, each player gets the option to cash in any number of their Investments.
 If a player decides to cash in an Investment card, they take the Gold bars from the card and place them in their personal Gold pile.
 The Investment card is then discarded.
+This is the only way to get Gold bars from the Investment cards to your personal Gold pile.
+At the end of the game only the Gold bars in your personal Gold pile count towards your final score.

 6. Roll and Resolve
 -------------------

 Take all four dice and roll them.
 Resolve the investments according to the investment table.
 If a stock crashes, all Investment cards of that type crash and all the gold on them is lost.
 Crashed Investment cards are discarded.
 A stock crashes if the die for that stock rolls a value equal to or less than the Market Instability value.
 If nothing crashed this round, increment the Market Instability counter by one.
 If there were one or more crashes, increment the Crash counter by the amount of crashes that were rolled.

-If the Crash track reaches 5 (or 4 in the short game) the game is over.
+If the Crash track reaches 5 (or 4 in the short game) the game is over and that means all the Investment cards crashed and all the gold on all the Investment cards is lost.
 The person with most Gold pieces in their Gold pile wins.
 In case of a tie the person with most cash wins.

 Loaning money
 =============